 WebSocket or WebSockets protocol should be enabled if you use Google Chrome 45 and its above version or Mozilla Firefox 52 and its above version to visit your camera.
 Otherwise, live view, image capture, and digital zoom function cannot be used.
 If the camera uses HTTP, enable WebSocket.

-If the camera uses HTTPS, enable WebSockets.
+If the camera uses HTTPS, enable WebSockets and select the Server Certificate.